Hawise of Chester, 1st Countess of Lincoln: Marriage and issue

 Hawise's husband Robert died in 1217 in London.
 He had been accidentally poisoned through medicine prepared by a Cistercian monk.
 Robert and his father had both been excommunicated in December 1215 as a result of the latter having been one of the 25 sureties of Magna Carta six months before.
 Hawise died March 1243.
 She was more than sixty years of age.

-She married secondly Sir Warren de Bostoke "The Visitation of Cheshire 1580" Harleian Society, vol. 18, p.
-27.